 After school sports clubs include football, cricket, rugby and boccia throughout the year.

 St. Mary's is committed to ensuring its pupils have an understanding of their place in a global community.
 All pupils from FS2 - Y6 are taught French and there is an option for after school clubs in French

 TRIPS, VISITS AND SPECIAL EVENTS

 These are another important feature of our curriculum and teachers make sure that they can be linked to enrich learning in many different subjects.
-Pupils have a variety of opportunity such as visits to castles, grand houses, 'Making it", the theatre, places of worship, museums, farms and the zoo.
+Pupils have a variety of opportunity such as visits to castles, grand houses, the theatre, places of worship, museums, farms and the zoo.
 Year 5 and 6 can also take part in residential visits to places such as Hathersage, Robin Hoods Bay and camping in Walesby Forest.
 We love to have visitors and have enjoyed workshops in djembe drumming, Zimbabwean rhythm & dancing, Bollywood dancing, cooking around the world, living as a Victorian, Footprints Theatre and workshops focussed on personal, social and health education.
 Throughout the year there are also special events for parents to attend.
 These include Nativity and Carol Services, musical presentations, Year Six Leavers Service and end of year performance.
 Other important partnerships are those with the St. Mary's Church community and family of schools linked through Dukeries College.